imgly/pesdk-ionic-demo/README.md

 $ ionic plugin add --searchpath ../pesdk-cordova-demo cordova-plugin-pesdk
 ```

 For iOS you need to manually set the `Always Embed Swift Standard Libraries` flag in the Xcode projects build settings.
 Otherwise the app will crash upon launch.
-Furthermore you need to add your PESDK license files as 'LICENSE_ANDROID' and 'LICENSE_IOS' for each platform and change the usage descriptions for accessing camera and library on iOS.
+Furthermore you need to add your PESDK license files as `LICENSE_ANDROID` and `LICENSE_IOS` for each platform and change the usage descriptions for accessing camera and photo library on iOS.
 Take a look at our [cordova demo](https://github.com/imgly/pesdk-cordova-demo) for more details.

 ## Launch Example
-In order to launch the example app on devices or emulators you need to run the following commands from the `PESDKDemo` directory:
+In order to launch the example app on devices or emulators you need to run the following commands from the `/PESDKDemo` directory:
 ```
 $ ionic build ios
 $ ionic build android
 $ cp LICENSE_ANDROID platforms/android/assets
 ```

 This builds the app for both platforms and copies the Android license file to the corresponding directory.
-Afterwards you need to add the `LICENSE_IOS` file to the Xcode project by opening [PESDKDemo.xcworkspace](/example/platforms/ios/PESDKDemo.xcworkspace) using Xcode and dragging the license file into the sidebar.
-Within Xcode you need to enable the `Always Embed Swift Standard Libraries` build setting for the PESDKDemo target.
+Afterwards you need to add the `LICENSE_IOS` file to the iOS app by opening [PESDKDemo.xcworkspace](/example/platforms/ios/PESDKDemo.xcworkspace) using Xcode and dragging the license file into the sidebar.
+Within Xcode you then need to enable the `Always Embed Swift Standard Libraries` build setting for the PESDKDemo target.

 Once all license copying is done and both platforms have been built, the app can be run using the following commands:
 ```